jeremyschuurmans/JMSchuurmans.github.io/README.md

 # This is my personal portfolio website.
 It was built by hand and with love in HTML and CSS.
+It is in desparate need of a refactor into better HTML, which I hope to get around to doing one of these days.